simpledotorg/simple-server/doc/arch/003-api-versioning.md

 The api version is derived from the schema version, and is simply the minor version of the schema.
 Adding a new api is backwards compatible and don't require us to increment the api verion.
 Any breaking change to the api requires us to publish a new api version.
 It should be noted that all other endpoints, except for the new breaking changes, should be compatible with the previous version of the API.

+We also maintain the code in the latest api, and update older versions to maintain backwards compatibility.
 ## Consequences

 - Any change to an existing api, should be forethought.